 It’s the second day of spring and we were happy to see the sun come out in Seattle!
-(So happy that I took off a little early and went to Pike Place Market.)
+(So happy that I’m taking off a little early to head to Pike Place Market.)

 It’s a fitting time to remember the rules of capitalization for the seasons.
 Winter, spring, summer, and fall/autumn are all lowercased except when used to denote an issue of a publication (e.g., the Spring 2011 issue of a company newsletter or other publication).